jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 CVs consist of terms and relationships.
 Terms are chosen if warrant exists:

-- User warrant
+- User warrant, which emerges from user search terms and feedback;
-- Literary warrant
+- Literary warrant, which emerges from review of documents and standards; and
-- Organizational warrant
+- Organizational warrant, which emerges from an organization's existing standards.

 CVs are associated with content objects in the following ways: